lithium-powered/CS162_group/doc/project1.md

 * MAKE A LIST OF PLACES IT NEEDS TO NOT BE INTERRUPTED AND INCLUDE HERE

 * 	added semaphore to thread.c at line 45 aking static struct called sema
+*	added sleep_time declaration at 108
+*	moved list_func to thread.c so that it could be called